Akinori-F-Ebihara/LLR_saturation_problem/README.md

 | Batch size | 100 | 83 | 31 | 25 |

 ## Hyperparameter Search Space
 The table below summarizes the hyperparameter search space that is used in the early classification experiments on real datasets (SiW, UCF101, and HMDB51).
-Note that the head size and number of attention heads are Transformer-specific.
+Note that the number of Transformer blocks, head size, number of attention heads, Feedforward dim., and MLP units are Transformer-specific parameters.

 | Parameter | Search space    |
 | :---:   | :---: |